KFire-Android/android_device_amazon_otterx/README.md

-# AOSP-Jellybean for Kindle Fire
+# Jellybean for Kindle Fire

 ## Info